NHSDigital/Javascript-mesh-client/README.md

 # The Password of the mailbox that you want to send messages to, default is the mesh-sandbox password
 export MESH_SENDER_MAILBOX_PASSWORD="password"

-# The ID of the mailbox that you want to send messages from, default is the mesh-sandbox id
+# The ID of the mailbox that you want to receive messages from, default is the mesh-sandbox id
 export MESH_RECEIVER_MAILBOX_ID="X26ABC2"

-# The Password of the mailbox that you want to send messages to, default is the mesh-sandbox password
+# The Password of the mailbox that you want to receive messages to, default is the mesh-sandbox password
 export MESH_RECEIVER_MAILBOX_PASSWORD="password"

 # The location of the certificate used by the sending mailbox, only required for integration and production.